Home / About

 Education and networking in the spotlight

-At the same time, it will serve as a meeting point where professionals and artists will have the chance to converge and connect in a safe, open-minded, and encouraging environment.
+Over several days, Music Week Poland also served as a meeting point where professionals and artists had the chance to converge and connect in a safe, open-minded, and encouraging environment.

-Here, artists and their crews, professionals from different backgrounds, and audiences will engage in a very natural, organic cultural exchange.
+Artists and their crews, professionals from different backgrounds, and audiences engaged in a natural, organic cultural exchange.

-In this global conversation about music, we plan to amplify voices from local scenes, and search for regional prospects, undertones, experiences.
+In this global conversation about music, we pledge to continue amplifying voices from local scenes and exploring regional prospects, undertones, and experiences.

-We aim to connect with our neighbors, recognizing them as our natural partners.
-We believe that creativity and talent are infinite resources that fuel sustainable and balanced economic growth–not just for creators and the audiences, but also for the environment.
+In the coming years, as we proved in 2025, we will continue to connect with our neighbors, recognizing them as our natural partners.
+We believe that creativity and talent are infinite resources that fuel sustainable and balanced economic growth – not just for creators and audiences, but also for the environment.
 Cooperation is always more rewarding than competition.

 Above all, we are unafraid of tackling topics that are tough and demanding.
-We will thoroughly and boldly discuss the challenges that the music market faces.
+As in the first edition of MWP, we will continue to thoroughly and boldly discuss the challenges that the music market faces.

 Manifesto